bol-edu/quantum-inspired_trading/README.md

 ## 1-4 Test Flow
 Preparation:
-* A local host installed with a Xilinx Avelon U50 accelrator
+* A local host installed with a Xilinx Avelon U50 accelrator.
-* A remote host installed with a Broadcom BCM957711A 10Gb x 2 SFP port card and PCAP test files
+* A remote host installed with a Broadcom BCM957711A 10Gb x 2 SFP port card and PCAP test files.
-* A QSFPx1-to-SFPx4 connection cable
+* A QSFPx1-to-SFPx4 connection cable.
-* An AAT `demo_setup.cfg` and SFP network setting files in submitted configuration directory
+* An AAT `demo_setup.cfg` and SFP network setting files in submitted configuration directory.
-* The SBM/SQA test toolkit in submitted test_tookit directory
+* The SBM/SQA test toolkit in submitted test_tookit directory.
   1. Generate dedicated SBM/SQA PCAP test files by `pcap_gen.py` in test toolkit.
   2. Decode OrderEntry results by `decode_order.py` in test toolkit.
 The `decode_order.py` also prints found currency arbitrage.